About This Program:

 Our mission is to prepare students for the field of political science, public administration, or international relations by developing the necessary content knowledge, analytical skills, and research skills to be successful in the discipline.

 What You Will Learn:

 - Students will develop and demonstrate research skills by conducting research.

 - Students will demonstrate understanding of and evaluate the fundamental theories and principles of political science.

 - Students will analyze and evaluate different sources of information to draw inferences about political behavior.

 Political science offers students an array of career opportunities and skills.
 Students interested in law, journalism, politics, government, or organizations will enjoy this academic career path.
 Students will also develop strong research, critical thinking, and analytical skills.
-This is also the common pre-law degree program for students interested in Law School.
+This is also the common pre-law degree program for students interested in law school.
 Students will need to pursue a bachelor degree for most of the fields open to political scientists.
-However, students will need to pursue a minimum of a Master’s degree for most careers in academia and government.
-This field is projected to grow 21% from 2012 to 2022, which is faster than average for other occupations.
-The median income is currently $102,000 per year.
-A graduate with a degree in Political Science can prepare for careers in the federal government, state/local government, non-profits, law, business, journalism, elections, and academia.
+However, students will need to pursue a minimum of a master’s degree for most careers in academia and government.
+A graduate with a degree in political science can prepare for careers in the federal government, state/local government, non-profits, law, business, journalism, elections, and academia.

 Average Cost for Degree: